-Implementation of the policy has taken place after consultation with the Governors in the Autumn term 2021.

-This policy will be reviewed every two years by the Head teacher, RSE Co-ordinator, the Governing Body and Staff.

-The next review date is Autumn Term 2023
+Implementation of the policy will take place after consultation with the Governors in the term 20.
+This policy will be reviewed every year/2 years by the Head teacher, RSE Co-ordinator, the Governing Body and Staff.
+The next review date is .